andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

 It is important that the glue is set to limited dimension, such as 100&nbsp;pts, and not to infinite glue with `fill`, because this would mess up the last line of the paragraph which should not be filled.

 The following lines provide the environment `nokashida` within which kashidas are disabled, and the command `\nokash` that takes one argument containing a word or text with disabled kashida.
-This is useful for the word Allah الله, for example (i.e. with `\nokash{الله}`), for which some fonts produce a ligature.
+This is useful for the word Allah الله, for example (i.e., with `\nokash{الله}`), for which many fonts produce a ligature.

 ``` tex
 \newenvironment{nokashida}{\renewcommand{\kashida}{\relax}}{}